disneymode1929/CC2-1M/README.md

 # CC2-1M

-Blackjack- This is the Code  for creating a Blackjack Game.
+Blackjack-This is the Code  for creating a Blackjack Game.

 Factorial-This is the Code for Creating a Factorial Numbers.